KangruiZhou/SRpapers/README.md

 For centuries, physicists and mathematicians have pursued the elegant simplicity of symbolic equations to describe complex phenomena—from Newton's laws of motion to Maxwell's electromagnetic field equations.
 Yet when confronting ​​multiscale systems​ or ​​nonlinear dynamics​ (e.g. neuroscience, climate science, and financial markets), traditional derivation methods encounter an exponential explosion in the hypothesis space.
 The combinatorial complexity of potential governing equations renders brute-force symbolic search computationally prohibitive.

 The advent of data-driven discovery offers a paradigm shift.
 Machine learning (ML) techniques seem to be a powerful tool to uncover underlying physical laws or governing equations from sparse/noisy observations.
-So, how can we use machine learning to accelerate model discovery in the physical sciences?
+So, how can we use machine learning to accelerate model discovery in the science?

 In this repo, I list some representative work on SR and give some personal comment.
 Let's collectively decode the algorithms accelerating scientific discovery!